-This report shows our water quality and what it means.
-If you have any questions about this report or concerning your water utility, please contact Public Works at (814) 589-5220 or (814) 589-7432.
+We are pleased to present this Consumer Confidence Report (CCR) as required by the Safe Drinking Wate Act (SDWA).
+This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
+This report is a snapshot of last year's water quality.
+If you have any questions about this report or your water utility, please contact Public Works at (814) 657-5833.
 We want you to be informed about your water supply.
-If you want to learn more, please attend any of our regularly scheduled Borough Council meetings.
-They are held the 2nd and 4th Tuesday of every month.
+If you want to learn more, please attend any of our regularly scheduled Borough Council meetings held the 2nd and 4th Tuesday of every month at 6:30 pm.